How Does Facebook Advertising Work? A Complete Guide for Marketers

 Core Audiences: The Foundation of Your Targeting

-You can layer these options for incredible precision:
+Layer these options for precision:

 Custom Audiences: Re-Engaging a Warm Audience

-You can create these powerful audiences from several key sources:
+Create these audiences from several sources:

 Lookalike Audiences: Scaling Your Success